ETF

 3

-The companies, technologies, and financial instruments involved in bringing digital assets to life present broad investment opportunities.
+The companies, technologies, and financial instruments bringing digital assets to life present broad investment opportunities.

-Blockchain and cryptocurrencies like Bitcoin aren’t just disruptive forces that are transforming the way people, businesses, and governments transact and share information.
-These digital assets have become a major asset class for investors looking for potential returns and diversification.
-The cryptocurrency market alone comprises more than 20,000 cryptocurrencies representing over $2 trillion in market capitalization.1
+Blockchains like Ethereum and cryptocurrencies like bitcoin and ether are transforming the way people, businesses, and governments transact and share information.
+These digital assets are now a major asset class that investors look to for potential returns and diversification.
+The cryptocurrency market alone — 20,000 cryptocurrencies strong — represents over $2 trillion in market capitalization.1

-The digital assets ecosystem also includes companies that mine cryptocurrencies and provide technology, as well as companies that stand to benefit from blockchain’s myriad uses.
+The digital assets ecosystem also includes companies that mine cryptocurrencies and provide technology, as well as companies that stand to benefit from blockchain’s many uses.

-Each of these aspects of the digital asset ecosystem presents an opportunity for investors.
+Each aspect of the digital asset ecosystem presents an opportunity for investors.
 Even if you don’t plan on investing in digital assets, it’s valuable to understand how all the parts fit together.

 What are blockchain and cryptocurrency?

 A blockchain is an unchangeable database that allows data to be recorded and distributed across countless computers globally.
-It provides benefits in terms of decentralization, security, and transparency compared to traditional methods of transacting and sharing information.
+The benefits include decentralization, security, and transparency compared to traditional methods of transacting and sharing information.

-The applications of this technology aren’t limited to cryptocurrencies: Blockchain has a wide—and rapidly expanding—array of uses that could change the way consumers, companies, and governments transact and share information.
+The applications of this technology go far beyond cryptocurrencies: Blockchain has a wide — and rapidly expanding — array of uses that could change how consumers, companies, and governments transact and share information.
 Example uses of blockchain technology include secure medical record storage, insurance claim fraud prevention, and food safety traceability.

 Some of today’s most well-known companies are leveraging blockchain technology.
-Mastercard is an interesting example.
-Mastercard provides financial transaction processing services and allows people to use its debit and credit products to purchase crypto.
-When people want to transact in cryptocurrencies, Mastercard can help them use their crypto balances everywhere Mastercard is accepted.2
+An interesting example is Mastercard, which provides financial transaction processing services.
+The company lets people use its debit and credit products to buy cryptocurrencies.
+When people want to transact in crypto, Mastercard helps them use their balances everywhere Mastercard is accepted.2

 First invented in 2009, cryptocurrency is decentralized digital money based on a blockchain.
 More precisely, a cryptocurrency is a non-traditional, digital form of currency.
-It is a medium of exchange that uses cryptography to validate and secure transactions.
-Bitcoin is the first and most widely used cryptocurrency, and other cryptocurrencies collectively are referred to as altcoins.
+It’s a medium of exchange that uses cryptography to validate and secure transactions.
+Bitcoin, the first and most widely used cryptocurrency, and other cryptocurrencies, like Ethereum’s ether, are collectively referred to as altcoins.
 The space continues to grow and evolve as new players enter the market.

 Year Event